 - Spraints are used by otters to mark territories of individuals, and so it’s deposited at strategic locations such as the base of large trees, prominent boulders, under bridges and at stream confluences.
 This allows it to be easily located by any passing otter.

-- Spraints consist of the indigestible remains of otters prey items, including fish and animal bones, insect exoskeletons, scales and feathers, stuck together by a black, sticky mucous.
+- Spraints consist of the indigestible remains of otters prey items, including fish and animal bones, insect exoskeletons, scales and feathers, stuck together by a black, sticky mucus.

-Other signs include slides which are smooth areas or areas of flattened vegetation on bank sides where otters regularly venture in and out of the water, castles (piles of sandy soil used for sprainting), and holts.
+Other signs include slides which are smooth areas or areas of flattened vegetation on banksides where otters regularly venture in and out of the water, castles (piles of sandy soil used for sprinting), and holts.